kamilpuchala/freshmail_rails_5.0/README.md

 ## Licence

-Copyright (c) 2015 Marcin Adamczyk, released under the MIT license Fork by Kamil Puchała, to add posibility to use Rails 5
+Copyright (c) 2015 Marcin Adamczyk, released under the MIT license

 *Feel free to contact me if you need help: marcin.adamczyk [--a-t--] subcom.me*